aadilmallick/my-notes-docusaurus/docs/software-development/12-create-a-product.md

 You can also beat out competitors by just doing stuff better than them:

 - **faster**: Can you copy a competitors' functionality and make it faster, enabling people to do less in a shorter amount of time
-- **cheaper**: can you offer a better price point than your competitors?
+- **cheaper**: can you offer a better price point than your competitors, offering the same functionality but at a lower price point?

 ## Product design